Find Trade Colleges

 Who Is Getting an Associate’s Degree in Environmental Control Technology?

 Environmental Control Technology runs middle of the road when it comes to popularity, ranking #27 out of all the trade school majors we track.
 In 2021, about 1,111 graduates completed their associate’s degree in this field.
-This major tends to be male dominated.
-About 86% of recent graduates are men.
+This major attracts more men than women.
+About 87% of the graduates in this field are male.

 Racial-Ethnic Diversity